tralves/100-days-of-code/log.md

 **Today's Progress**: Learning more about weex.
 Inspecting and compiling WeexSDK.
 Collected some evidence in [this tweet](https://twitter.com/tiagoreisalves/status/841504371015860224)

+## Day 49: Mar 20, 2017

+**Today's Progress**: Learning more about weex.
+Someone has to make the tool to add native platforms to Vue 2 projects...
+That will be me...
 <!---
 ### Day 1: June 27, Monday